zack-shoylev/devsite/source/_posts/2013-09-20-getting-started-with-openstack-and-designate.markdown

 $ designate-manage powerdns database-sync
 #Restart PowerDNS or bind9
 $ service pdns restart
-# $ service bind9 restart
 #Start the central service:
 $ designate-central
 ```
-**NOTE**: If you’re using bind, you need not do any of the PowerDNS commands.

 **NOTE**: If you get an error of the form: ERROR [designate.openstack.common.rpc.common] AMQP server on localhost:5672 is unreachable: Socket closed
 Run the following command: